itsmworkbench/workbench/organisations/me/ticket/Colour.md

 Customer: a.customer@example.com
+Name: Change the colour of the button
+---

 Issue:
 * in the EPX production environment the colour of the button is wrong.
 It should be blue and is red.